College for Professional Studies

 Almeida, Dawn, "ITIL Adoption In Healthcare: A Study Of Process Impact At A New England Hospital

 A Study Of Process Impact At A New England Hospital" (2011).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 790.